joizel/owasp_korean/01_ConfigurationAndDeploymentManagementTesting/OTG-CONFIG-002.rst

 **Log location**

 Typically servers will generate local logs of their actions and errors, consuming the disk of the system the server is running on.
 However, if the server is compromised its logs can be wiped out by the intruder to clean up all the traces of its attack and methods.
 If this were to happen the system administrator would have no knowledge of how the attack occurred or where the attack source was located.
-Actually, most attacker tool kits include a log zapper that is capable of cleaning up any logs that hold given information (like the IP address of the attacker) and are routinely used in attacker's system-level root kits.
+Actually, most attacker tool kits include a log zapper that is capable of cleaning up any logs that hold given information (like the IP address of the attacker) and are routinely used in attacker`s system-level root kits.

 Consequently, it is wiser to keep logs in a separate location and not in the web server itself.
 This also makes it easier to aggregate logs from different sources that refer to the same application (such as those of a web server farm) and it also makes it easier to do log analysis (which can be CPU intensive) without affecting the server itself.